damar-wicaksono/uqtestfuns/docs/glossary.md

 Support
-    The support of the probability density function, that is, the subset of the function domain whose elements are not zero valued.
+    The support of the probability density function, that is, the subset of the function domain whose elements are not mapped to zero.
 ```